 “Therefore do not cast away your confidence, which has great reward.
 For you have need of endurance, so that after you have done the will of God, you may receive the promise . . .”
 (Hebrews 10:35,36).

 WHAT THE HEBREW WRITER SAID IS CERTAINLY TRUE OF ALL OF US: WE HAVE NEED OF ENDURANCE.
-Some days in this world we may enjoy, but others we must simply endure.
+We may enjoy some of our days in this world, but others we must simply endure.
 And even the enjoyable days must be “endured” while we wait for the best day of all: the day of our Lord’s final appearing (Hebrews 9:28).

 It helps to be reminded that growth, whether physical or spiritual, is an “incremental” process.
 An increment is a small change in something, so small as to be barely perceptible.
 And that’s how growth usually occurs: by small changes.
 So what we must do is patiently make regular investments in our growth, trusting that the result will be seen later, even if we can’t see it right now.

-But finally, we must not let patience with the process of growth turn into COMPLACENCY.
-We must accept the fact that growth doesn’t take place very QUICKLY right now, but we must never tolerate the fact of NO growth — for not to be growing is to be dying.
+But we must make sure patience with the process of growth does not turn into complacency.
+We must accept the fact that growth doesn’t take place very quickly right now, but we must never tolerate the fact of no growth — for not to be growing is to be dying.